I recently wrote a post called, “Money Will Change You” which talked primarily about how the more we earn, the more our desire changes.

 Not all is doomed though.
 You can still get to a rich level with some careful planning and smart work.
 Notice I didn’t say hard work, because nothing has to be hard if you’re smart about it.

-Steps To Richness
+Steps To Becoming Rich

 Traditional Sense – There’s no secret formula to getting rich.
 Everyone can create their own journey or you can take the traditional route through simple saving and investing.
 Even as little as 10% of your income invested over 30 years and you’ll be set for the rest of your life.